• Skip to primary navigation

 • Remember to stir your batter every time before you pour some on the pan since the oats sink to the bottom.

-• Put ¼ cup of batter on the heated and buttered pan.
+• Pour ¼ cup of batter on the heated and buttered pan.
 Give it a whirl so it spreads out evenly on the pan.

-• Turn when it has some color and is set on the surface.
+• Turn when the pancake has some color and is set on the surface.

 Notes